Help Us Find Snakes!

 Kwiaht is looking for volunteer homeowners to host cover boards and to help us monitor them for rare snakes!
 Cover boards, or “Artificial Cover Objects (ACOs),” are plywood boards measuring 2 feet by 3 feet that attract snakes, making it easier to locate otherwise hard-to-find species, like rare Sharp-tailed Snakes.
 These boards are placed flat along the ground in locations to be surveyed/monitored.
 On a periodic basis, boards are lifted to determine whether or not Sharp-tailed Snakes are present.
 Sharp-tailed Snakes appear to prefer relatively undisturbed forest-edge environments that provide them with a slug-heavy diet.
 These cryptic snakes are also known for their association with habitats characterized by South facing slopes, Garry Oak grasslands, and rocky areas.

 If you are interested in volunteering to host boards on your property, please send us an email!
 Our biologists will arrange a site visit to assess potential board placement and to provide you with any additional information.
-We request that homeowners be able to check under boards twice weekly and to send photographs of any observed snakes to the project coordinator.
+We request that homeowners be able to check under boards at least once weekly during the spring and fall and to send photographs of any observed snakes to the project coordinator.
 If Sharp-tailed Snakes are identified, our team will work with homeowners to determine next steps with monitoring.
-Board monitoring is expected to continue through early summer of 2025 and to resume spring through early summer of 2026 (other/adjusted monitoring schedules may be arranged case-by-case).
+Board monitoring is expected to resume in the spring of 2026.